What your PAYE code means – continued

 HM Revenue and Customs uses code adjustments to collect tax due on other untaxed income (on, for example, employment related benefits in kind, state pension, taxable state benefits and small amounts of rental income), by taxing your earnings or non-state pension at a higher rate.
 Tax codes can also be adjusted to collect other amounts owing to HMRC, such as self assessment tax, tax credit underpayments and class 2 National Insurance debts.

-The starting point for the code will be your tax free personal allowance – the ‘standard code’ is 1150L for 2017/18.
+The starting point for the code will be your tax free personal allowance.
 This will then be adjusted to the extent that you have other earnings from employment, taxable benefits in kind, or pensions or taxable state benefits on which tax is owing.

 For example, your employer may provide you with medical insurance costing £1,000.
 This is part of your overall remuneration from the employer, but it is not paid to you, it is paid to someone else on your behalf.
 (Payments like this are called ‘benefits in kind’).
 To collect the tax due on this taxable ‘benefit in kind’ , HMRC reduces the tax free pay allowed against your pay by £1,000.